 Client centered therapy requires the therapist to focus on the client’s needs.
-Rather than giving an in-depth analysis of the client’s difficulties or blaming the client’s present thoughts and behaviors on past experiences, the therapist listens to the client and provides a conducive environment for them to make decisions independently.
-It also means that the therapist avoids judging the client for any reason, and accepts them fully.
-This lack of judgement is a quality known in this field as “unconditional positive regard.”
+Rather than giving an in-depth analysis of the client’s difficulties or blaming the client’s present thoughts and behaviors on past experiences, the person-centered therapist listens to the client and provides a conducive environment for them to make decisions independently.
+It also means that the person-centered therapist avoids judging the client for any reason, and accepts them fully.
+This lack of judgment is a quality known in this field as “unconditional positive regard.”

-The practice of client centered therapy requires the therapist to understand how the world works from the client’s point of view.
+The practice of client centered therapy requires the person-centered counseling therapist to understand how the world works from the client’s point of view.
 Therefore, they may ask questions for clarification when in doubt about something their client shared.

 According to the client centered theory, a negative and indirect approach makes a client more conscious of those parts of themselves that they were previously in denial about.
 When the therapist responds to the client’s feelings and brings a level of empathy to each therapy session, it brings those parts into focus, but when there’s little or no intrusion, the client is free to make decisions independently without making the therapist the center of their thoughts and feelings.